 Walking along the water’s edge at the Pink Beach.
 Photo by Our Kind of Crazy

 Off the northwest coast of Lombok, Indonesia lie the Gili Islands.
 An archipelago of three islands, Gili Trawangan, Gili Meno, and Gili Air, the islands are a welcome sanctuary from the mass tourism of Bali.
 The islands are well known for aquatic activities including scuba diving, snorkeling with sea turtles, and sea kayaking.
 On land, biking around the islands or hiking to the highest point on Gili Trawangan to watch the sunset are popular activities.
-However, one of the best reasons to visit the Gili islands is simply to get away.
-Beautiful white sand beaches circle the islands and make the ideal for long walks.
-Throughout the islands beachfront bars and restaurants serve up fresh, locally caught seafood with million dollar views of the crystal blue water.
-To really get away, booking a beachside massage at one of the islands many spas is highly recommended.
+However, one of the best reasons to visit the Gili islands is simply to getaway.
+Beautiful white sand beaches circle the islands and make them ideal for long walks.
+Throughout the islands beachfront bars and restaurants serve up fresh, locally caught seafood with million-dollar views of the crystal blue water.
+To really getaway, booking a beachside massage at one of the island’s many spas is highly recommended.
 If you are heading to the Gili Islands, make note of when the Muslim holiday of Ramadan takes place.
 Many shops and restaurants close or slow down during this time.

 How to reach the Gili Islands